contact us

 Waisted baskets

-This sort of basket is very appropriate if you are using medium to dark roasted beans and prefer the classic, thick Italian lever shot style.
 These baskets are narrower at the bottom than the top.
 This allows them to copy the style of espresso made from lever machines, which use much narrower baskets.
 The narrower basket produces a thicker coffee puck, which in terms gives you a thicker espresso, with less channelling and more consistency.
-The resulting espresso is chocolatey, easy to drink.
-The downside is less flavor complexity, and so these baskets are not appropriate for lighter roasts.
+While these baskets were originally designed for darker roasts, it is now common to see them used for lighter roasts.

 The ridge firmly holds the basket in, in conjunction with the retaining spring built into the portafilter.
 If you often take your basket out, you might be better served with a ridgeless basket.
 Ridged baskets are the industry standard.